-In the electricity sector national regulatory authorities (hereinafter - NRAs) and Ministries of the Baltic States continued their coordinated work to transpose the requirements set out in the Clean Energy Package, working in close cooperation with other NRAs of the EU.
+Of course, in the electricity sector national regulatory authorities (hereinafter - NRAs) and Ministries of the Baltic States also continued their coordinated work to transpose the requirements set out in the Clean Energy Package, working in close cooperation with other NRAs of the EU.

-The Regulator continued the implementation of the European Commission's network codes to establish a unified, coordinated, and appropriate single day-ahead and intraday electricity market coupling, being more focused on system operation and balancing issues in 2021.
+The Regulator continued the work related to the implementation of the European Commission's network codes to establish a unified, coordinated, and appropriate single day-ahead and intraday electricity market coupling, being more focused on system operation and balancing issues in 2022.